• Skip to primary navigation

 1. Make the tamarind water

-• After about 20 minutes, pass the mixture through a tea strainer to get tamarind water.
+• After about 20 minutes, pass the mixture through a strainer to get tamarind water.
 You can discard the solids left behind.

 2. Fry the baby eggplants in cooking oil

-• Add the powdered spices (coriander, turmeric, and red chilli) and salt and a couple tablespoons water.
-Fry for about two minutes.
+• Add the sea salt, powdered spices (coriander, turmeric, and red chilli) and ¼ cup water.
+Fry for about two minutes on medium heat.

 Bagara baingan over rice in a plate.